light-and-ray/sd-webui-cn-sam-preprocessor/README.md

 1. Install this extension
 1. *Optional* download [this model](https://huggingface.co/mfidabel/controlnet-segment-anything/raw/main/diffusion_pytorch_model.bin) (SD1.x), rename it into `controlnet-segment-anything.pth`, then put it into `models/ControlNet`, or [GWM_magic_draw_landscape_controlnet](https://civitai.com/models/253564/gwmmagicdrawlandscapecontrolnet) (SDXL, works well for segmentation, not only landscapes.
 Need to add "segmentation" in filename)

-You can use this preprocessor with `controlnet-segment-anything.pth` controlnet model and also with regular segmentation controlnet and t2ia models [sd-controlnet-seg](https://huggingface.co/lllyasviel/sd-controlnet-seg), [t2iadapter_seg_sd14v1](https://huggingface.co/TencentARC/t2iadapter_seg_sd14v1), [t2i-adapter-sdxl-segmentation](https://huggingface.co/SargeZT/t2i-adapter-sdxl-segmentation)
+You can use this preprocessor with cn models mentioned before and also with regular segmentation controlnet and t2ia models [sd-controlnet-seg](https://huggingface.co/lllyasviel/sd-controlnet-seg), [t2iadapter_seg_sd14v1](https://huggingface.co/TencentARC/t2iadapter_seg_sd14v1), [t2i-adapter-sdxl-segmentation](https://huggingface.co/SargeZT/t2i-adapter-sdxl-segmentation)

 <details>
 <summary>ControlNet unit screenshot</summary>